XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 ## Adding content

-It is entirely possible to create a brand-new program from brand new assets using our tools.
+It is entirely possible to create a brand-new program from brand-new assets using our tools.
 This is a large job and will take artists, content creators, and developers.
 For a full overview of the process, check out [Pubbly](https://github.com/PubblyDevelopment/pubbly) section "Submission from scratch".

 If you would like to instead start with a mirror image of the console TeamCCI used to create Xprize Android applications, checkout [Pubbly](https://github.com/PubblyDevelopment/pubbly) section "Submission from existing: Xprize console duplication"